RELOCATION WITH A MINOR

 Moving Out of State With the Children

-Do you want to relocate to a new city or out-of-state with your minor children?
-Do you want to prevent your children’s custodial parent from packing up the kids and moving far away from you?
+Do you want to relocate to a new city or out of state with your minor children?
+Do you want to prevent your children’s custodial parent from picking up the kids and moving far away from you?

 Nevada courts are seeing frequent requests to allow parents to move away with their kids, upsetting previously established custody and visitation arrangements.
 The family law attorneys at the Bellon Law Group in Las Vegas regularly represent parents in relocation issues.